Cinnamon Leaf Essential Oil

 The cinnamon tree belongs to the Lauraceae family and is a bushy, tropical evergreen that ranges in height from 5 metres (16ft) to 15 metres (45 ft) depending on origin.
 The bark is rough, scaly, and highly aromatic.
-When stripped off and dried, this fragrant bark forms the familiar cylindrical quills that are powdered to produce what is possibly the world’s oldest and best known spice.
+When stripped off and dried, this fragrant bark forms the familiar cylindrical quills that are powdered to produce what is possibly the world’s oldest and best-known spice.

 The strong branches terminate in long (6-18cm), ovate or elliptic leaves that are bright green on the upper side and paler underneath, turning leathery when mature.
 When rubbed, the leaves emit a spicy odour and have a hot, pungent taste.
 The leaves are the source of the essential oil we are discussing.
-Young shoots are a speckled, greenish-orange colour, and during April to May in Sri Lanka small, creamy-white flowers blossom in groups.
+Young shoots are a speckled, greenish-orange colour, and from April to May in Sri Lanka small, creamy-white flowers blossom in groups.

 Cinnamon is one of the oldest aromatics which has also enjoyed an illustrious history as a spice and medicine.
 In the Old Testament of the Bible, (Exodus XXX, 23) the Lord spoke to Moses and gave him the formula for a holy anointing oil containing myrrh, cinnamon, cassia, calamus, and olive oil.
-Interestingly, this shows that the ancient Jews knew the difference between cinnamon and cassia (Cinnamomum aromaticum) at a time when the cheaper cassia was often passed off as true cinnamon.
+Interestingly, this shows that the ancient Jews knew the difference between cinnamon and cassia (Cinnamomum cassia) at a time when the cheaper cassia was often passed off as true cinnamon.
 To this day cassia is often referred to as ‘Chinese cinnamon’.

 As early as 1500 B.C. the Arabs were controlling the distribution of both types of ‘cinnamon’ to Babylon, Egypt and Rome, and were able to monopolise this lucrative trade by keeping their sources a closely guarded secret.
 About 1,800 years later the Romans began making expeditions across the Indian Ocean to source cinnamon and other precious commodities directly themselves, thereby revealing the secret of its origin.

-In Egypt, cinnamon was used for embalming purposes, medicine and incense, whilst in medieval Europe it was highly prized as a flavouring as well as an aromatic in religious rites.
+In Egypt, cinnamon was used for embalming purposes, medicine and incense, whilst in medieval Europe, it was highly prized as a flavouring as well as an aromatic in religious rites.
 Cinnamon has an expansive range of medicinal applications that have been embraced by many cultures throughout history, including the treatment of arthritis, diarrhoea, infections, menstrual disorders, nausea, rheumatism and sore throats.

 Harvesting and extraction